pubtech-ai/solo-cmp/README.md

 const cmpId = 100000; //Here you should use your cmpId provided by IAB.

 const soloCmp = new SoloCmp(
+{
-    uiConstructor,
+    uiConstructor: uiConstructor,
-    true, //Debug flag that enable and disable the debug method of LoggerService, this feature should help you to debug some 'bugs'.
+    isDebugEnabled: true, //Debug flag that enable and disable the debug method of LoggerService, this feature should help you to debug some 'bugs'.
-    {//Store that object inside the CmpConfigurationProvider service that can be used by your plugin.
+    cmpConfig: {//Store that object inside the CmpConfigurationProvider service that can be used by your plugin.
            isAmp: true, //This feature is experimental it will dispatch some specific events to implement the AMP version of your CMP.
            onConsentAds: () => {
                //Execute some logic when the consents are already present or the user has given his consent.
            },
            debug: true
     },
-    ['it', 'en'], //Here you can specify all the languages that your CMP supports and consequently the case in which a certain language is not supported will be automatically handled and there will be a fallback to 'en' cmpVersion,
+    supportedLanguages: ['it', 'en'], //Here you can specify all the languages that your CMP supports and consequently the case in which a certain language is not supported will be automatically handled and there will be a fallback to 'en'
+    cmpVersion: cmpVersion,
-    cmpVendorListVersion,
+    cmpVendorListVersion: cmpVendorListVersion,
-    'euconsent-v2', //Cookie name used to save TCString in browser 'ac_euconsent-v2', //Key name used to save ACString in browser (local storage) cmpId,
+    tcStringCookieName: 'euconsent-v2', //Cookie name used to save TCString in browser
+    acStringLocalStorageName: 'ac_euconsent-v2', //Key name used to save ACString in browser (local storage)
+    cmpId: cmpId,
-    true, //isServiceSpecific flag this should be used to configure exactly the library of IAB.
+    isServiceSpecific: true, //isServiceSpecific flag this should be used to configure exactly the library of IAB.
-    "https://cdn.pubtech.ai/vendorList", //The url where vendorlist.json if fetched and also for google-vendor-list.json (used to create an ACString).
+    baseUrlVendorList: "https://url-to/vendorList", //The url where vendorlist.json if fetched and also for google-vendor-list.json (used to create an ACString).
-    '30vh', //Amp configuration this configure the initial height of the CMP running in an AMP environment. false //Amp configuration this configure the border of the CMP running in an AMP environment.
+    initialHeightAmpCmpUi: '30vh', //Amp configuration this configure the initial height of the CMP running in an AMP environment.
+    enableBorderAmpCmpUi: false, //Amp configuration this configure the border of the CMP running in an AMP environment.
+}
 );

 //This starts the library, now you should only worry about implementing the UI of the CMP you want to make!
 See below!